Call for Full Papers

 The EUROGRAPHICS’2021 Full Papers Program will showcase innovative research in Computer Graphics and related areas.
 We invite submissions of new ideas, and encourage all forms of research creativity and originality.
 We are interested in practice, experience, novel applications, technological, system or theoretical papers, with the ambition of setting the standard in the field and stimulating future trends.

-Accepted full papers will be presented at EUROGRAPHICS’2021 and published in a special issue of the Eurographics journal Computer Graphics Forum; the submissions will undergo a two-step review process.
+Accepted full papers will be presented at EUROGRAPHICS’2021 and published in a special issue of the Eurographics journal Computer Graphics Forum.
+The submissions will undergo a two-step review process.
 We encourage submissions from all areas related to computer graphics, including but not limited to rendering, modeling, animation, simulation, visualization, virtual and augmented reality, display technology, image processing, computational imaging, computational fabrication, human-computer interaction, and related disciplines.
+Eurographics Full Papers will be published as Gold Open Access at 340 EUR per publication, with special discounted price of 260 EUR per publication available to Eurographics members.

 |October 5, 2020||Full paper due|